Arminianism: Classical Arminianism

-Classical Arminianism is a Protestant theological view, that asserts God's prevenient grace for regeneration is universal and that the grace allowing regeneration and ongoing sanctification is resistible.
-This theological system was presented by Jacobus Arminius and maintained by some of the Remonstrants, such as Simon Episcopius and Hugo Grotius.
+Classical Arminianism is a Protestant theological position which affirms that God's prevenient grace for regeneration is universal and that the grace allowing both regeneration and ongoing sanctification is resistible.
+This theological system was developed from the Arminius's teachings and maintained by some of the Remonstrants, such as Simon Episcopius and Hugo Grotius.

+The thought of Jacobus Arminius was first notably expressed in his Declaration of Sentiments (1608) and was later articulated in the Five Articles of Remonstrance.
 Arminian theology incorporates the language and framework of covenant theology.
-Its core teachings are summarized in the Five Articles of Remonstrance, reflecting Arminius's views, with some sections directly from his Declaration of Sentiments.
 Some theologians have referred to this system as "classical Arminianism".
-Others prefer "Reformation Arminianism" or "Reformed Arminianism", as Arminius upheld the principles of Reformation such as Sola fide and Sola gratia.
+Others prefer the terms "Reformation Arminianism" or "Reformed Arminianism", highlighting how Arminius upheld core principles of the Reformation such as sola fide and sola gratia.

+Wesleyan Arminianism

+John Wesley thoroughly agreed with the vast majority of what Arminius himself taught.
+Wesleyan Arminianism is therefore regarded as a closely related development of Arminian theology, shaped primarily by Wesley, essentially adding Wesleyan perfectionism to classical Arminianism.
+Methodism, in turn, lays greater stress on the subjective experience of conversion and regeneration, with its preaching centered on an immediate and radical change of heart and life.

+Theological positions

 God's providence and human free will

-Arminianism accepts classical theism, which states that God is omnipresent, omnipotent, and omniscient.
-In that view, God's power, knowledge, and presence have no external limitations, that is, outside of his divine nature and character.

-Besides, Arminianism's view of God's sovereignty is based on postulates stemming from God's character.
-On the first hand, divine election must be defined so that God is not, in any case, and even in a secondary way, the author of evil.
-It would not correspond to the character of God, especially as fully revealed in Jesus Christ.
-On the other hand, man's responsibility for evil must be preserved.
-Those two postulates require a specific way by which God chooses to manifest his sovereignty when interacting with his creatures.

-On one hand, it requires God to operate according to a limited mode of providence.
-This means that God deliberately exercises sovereignty without determining every event.
-On the other hand, it requires God's election to be a "predestination by foreknowledge".
-Therefore, God's foreknowledge is exhaustive and complete, aligning his certainty with human freedom of action.
+Arminianism holds that God is both omnipotent and omniscient.
+His power and knowledge are not subject to any external limitation but are exercised in accordance with his own divine nature and character.
+This understanding of God gives rise to two fundamental principles.
+First, divine action must be conceived in such a way that God is never, even secondarily, the author of evil, since this would contradict his character, especially as fully revealed in Jesus Christ.
+Second, human responsibility for evil must be preserved.
+These two principles shape the Arminian understanding of divine sovereignty.
+God exercises a limited mode of providence, deliberately governing creation without determining every event, and his election is understood as a "predestination by foreknowledge".
+Consequently, God's foreknowledge is exhaustive and complete, fully compatible with human freedom of action.

+Human free will

-Philosophical view on free will
+Philosophical view

 Arminianism is aligned with classical free-will theism, adopting an incompatibilist position.
 It asserts that the free will essential for moral responsibility is inherently incompatible with determinism.
 In Arminian theology, human beings possess libertarian free will, making them the ultimate source of their choices and granting them the ability to choose otherwise.
 This philosophical framework upholds the concept of divine providence, allowing God's influence and supervision over creation.
 However, it permits the idea of God's absolute control over human actions, as long as such control does not involve human responsibility.